-The Graduate Studies Committee will appoint two assessors neither of whom will normally be the student's supervisor to read the transfer application and to interview the candidate.
+The Graduate Studies Committee will appoint two assessors neither of whom will be the student's supervisor to read the transfer application and to interview the candidate.
 The assessors will normally be academic staff working in the University of Oxford; only in exceptional circumstances will external assessors be appointed.
 It is permissible for the same assessor to be used for both transfer and confirmation of status, and this person may also act as the internal examiner for the D.Phil. viva voce examination if they have been assessor for one (but not both) previous assessments.
 Students should normally expect to be interviewed within six to eight weeks of submitting their transfer application, though this may be longer during the vacation periods due to availability of the assessors.
-The interview is not an official examination or viva, and subfusc is not worn.
+The Transfer assessment is a formal requirement, but the interview is not an official examination or viva, and sub fusc is not worn, but students should be smartly dressed (as if for an interview).
 The assessors will write a report and submit recommendations to the Graduate Studies Committee.
 Following their interview, students should normally expect to hear the outcome of their assessment within three to four weeks, though this may be longer during the vacation periods.